 Writing through inprovisation ahead of paper and pen as an ensemble through a truthful observation of the world and it’s movements we devise and discover what Lecoq meant by creating a ‘A theatre that moves’.

 Take the Space!
+Give the space!
+Move the space!
 Without space there is no theatre.
 The analysis of our own individual stories and personal habits and gestures is essential in order to create the larger stories around us.
 Breath begins with awareness.

 We bring the Actor's attention back to playing though rigourous improvisation.
-We aim to introduce dynamic performance languages which emphasise physical playing and a discovery the importance of listening, action and reaction.
+We aim to introduce dynamic a dynamic performance language which emphasises physical playing and a discovery of the importance of listening, action and reaction.

 What is "the story" instead of "my story"?
 The Neutral Mask is a fundamental tool for every actor.
 It teaches us to watch, hear, feel, touch and experience a state of potential before there is a story.
 This workshop will develop a heightened sense of discovery, awareness of space, and give the actor a greater presence while focusing on movements, dynamics, rhythms, impulses.
 The neutral mask helps minimize physical habits, acting cliches and returning to a truthful experience of listening and awareness.